gnachman/iterm2-website/source/_includes/documentation-scripting.md

 The `current tab` is the tab that is selected in the window.

+<p class="script-entry">hide hotkey window</p>

+If this is a hotkey window, it hides it with the standard hotkey window animation and makes the previously active application active, if appropriate.

+<p class="script-entry">hotkey window profile</p>

+Returns the name of the hotkey window profile associated with this window, if any.

 <p class="script-entry">id</p>

 The window ID.
 Useful for commands like `screencapture`.

+<p class="script-entry">is hotkey window</p>

+Returns a boolean value which is true if the window is a hotkey window associated with a profile.

 <p class="script-entry">name</p>

 The window's name, as appears in the title bar.

+<p class="script-entry">reveal hotkey window</p>

+If this is a hotkey window, it reveals it with the standard hotkey window animation and makes it key and the application active.

 <p class="script-entry">select</p>